magenta-aps/aka-selvbetjening/doc/systemarchitecture.rst

 System architecture
 ===================

+The system is designed to act as middleware between users and the Greenland ERP system, Prisme.
+It is built with Django, and consists of a frontend, for form display and basic validation, and a backend that handles further validation and communication with Prisme.
+Communication between front and back end is done using AJAX.

+The basic flow is as follows:
-An HTTP request comes in from a caller, which is any component that calls our REST backend.

-The request goes through 4 states, and ends in one of two end states:
+An HTTP request comes in from a caller, which under normal circumstances is the frontend, goes through 4 states, and ends in one of two end states:

   * 1: Received by the backend/the endpoint called.
   * 2: Converted to internal representation.